- Period advice from 1,000 women

 While you may have heard that a regular cycle is 28 days long, a 28-day cycle is quite rare.
 One 2019 study covered over 600,000 menstrual cycles and found that only 13% of menstrual cycles are precisely 28 days, and it’s equally rare for ovulation to occur on exactly day 14.
 However, your periods would be irregular if your cycle is outside the 21-35 day range.

 Many factors can cause irregular periods.
-The National Health Service explains that common causes of irregular periods include:
+The NHS explains that common causes of irregular periods include:

 - Early pregnancy